Mac Bites vs. Mac Bites: This town is big enough for the both of them

 Seventy-one years later, it hasn’t strayed from its classic layout.
 Dark wooden booths line the upstairs and downstairs walls, enclosing additional tables in the center.
 The bars in either space stand out, with each taking up nearly the entire length of a wall.

-John Hollenbaugh, the owner of Essenza Corp, which oversees Mac and Joe’s, has strived to preserve the environment in his 25 years of ownership.
+Todd Hollenbaugh, the owner of Essenza Corp, which oversees Mac and Joe’s, has strived to preserve the environment in his 25 years of ownership.

 “I wanted to keep the same layout for alumni,” Hollenbaugh said in an interview with Project Oxford in the mid-2000s.
 “When they come back to visit, this touchstone from their past is still the same.”